top of page

 • Paying attention to any drastic changes in the pet's behaviour such as reduction of diet and lethargy

-We will discuss considerations such as pain management, and provide you with information about medications.
-Please contact us if you'd like to learn more about our procedure for spay and neuter in East Danforth.
+We will discuss considerations such as pain management and provide you with information about medications.
+Please contact us if you'd like to learn more about our spay and neuter procedure in East Danforth.

 Benefits of Spaying and Neutering Your Pets